Do you manufacture complex hollow composite parts? Then improving the bladder molding process is something that might be of interest to you.

 Then they apply heat to the mold to solidify the part, or also known as curing.
 The component fibers form in the shape of the inside the mold cavity.

 Once cured they open the mold revealing the hardened hollow part.
-Once removed from the mold, the bladder is removed from the inside of the piece.
+After, removing the bladder from the inside piece.

 Future of Bladder Molding Technology